1Tian-zhang/go-redis-memory-analysis/README.md

 Redis memory analysis
 ======

+> fork from gitee.com:hhxsv5/go-redis-memory-analysis
+>
+> I modified it to support multi-goroutines and now it can be run directly

 🔎  Analyzing memory of redis is to find the keys(prefix) which used a lot of memory, export the analysis result into csv file.

 [![GoDoc](https://godoc.org/github.com/hhxsv5/go-redis-memory-analysis?status.svg)](https://godoc.org/github.com/hhxsv5/go-redis-memory-analysis)